 SharePoint 2016 introduces a new feature to automatically create indexes on list fields, Where the list has more items than half of the list threshold value.
-E.g. If the list threshold is set to 5000 items, and your list has a view with more than 2500 items in it, then the automatic indexing process starts automatically by a daily timer job “Large list column index management Timer Job”.
+E.g., suppose the list threshold is set to 5000 items, and your list has a view with more than 2500 items in it.
+In that case, the automatic indexing process starts automatically by a daily timer job, “Large list column index management Timer Job”.

 How to Enable Automatic Index on SharePoint List?